Emma Hayes concedes WSL title to Man City after her Chelsea side lose seven-goal thriller to Liverpool

 "And I know they want to win the title, but me being me, you can't concede three set-piece goals, four in a half and expect to win a game of football.
 That's why we're on the losing end, but I'm going to be kind on my players after everything they've done.
 I don't want to be too harsh on them."

+Man City are in pole position to win the league now after Chelsea's defeat at Liverpool.

+It means the Blues could end Emma Hayes' final season at the club before she leaves to take over the USA national team without a trophy after losing 1-0 after extra time to Arsenal in the League Cup final in March, their FA Cup exit after a 2-1 defeat to Manchester United in April and their Champions League exit at the hands of Barcelona last weekend.

-Sky Sports pundit Karen Carney branded Hayes' concession of the league title as "weird" and believes the Chelsea's manager early announcement impacted her team's end-of-season collapse.
+Sky Sports pundit Karen Carney branded Hayes' concession of the league title as "weird" and believes the Chelsea manager's early announcement impacted her team's end-of-season collapse.

 Carney also drew comparisons between Hayes' situation to Jurgen Klopp's at Liverpool.
 Klopp announced his end-of-season exit in January and his side went from quadruple hopefuls to only being in line for one trophy.